vaulty-co/js-sdk/README.md

 # Vaulty JS SDK

-It is mono repository for Vaulty JS SDK library and playground.
+It is mono repository for Vaulty JS SDK and its playground.
 For controlling that, we use [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).

 ## Technical requirements